bminer/node-mysql-queues/README.md

 ### Queue.rollback()

 Available only if this Queue was created with `client.startTransaction`.
-This executes 'ROLLBACK' immediately and purges the remaining queries in the queue.
+This executes 'ROLLBACK' immediately, purges the remaining queries in the queue, and immediately returns control to the main queue.
+Finally, the callback `cb(err, info)` is called when the ROLLBACK has completed.

 You may only call `rollback()` once.
 To avoid calling it twice, you can check to see if it exists; once you call `rollback()`, the function is